 - Cover with plastic wrap and put the cake into the fridge to set and cool (about 2 hours).
 This will allow the pudding to set up.

-- Once the cake has completely cooled, spread on 8 ounce frozen whipped topping, thawed.
+- Once the cake has completely cooled, spread on 8 ounce tub whipped topping.

 - Sprinkle 3-4 cinnamon graham crackers, crushed onto the top of the cake.
 Slice and serve!